filakhtov/gentoo-use-docs/media-libs/libepoxy.md

 # media-libs/libepoxy

+### egl
+Pass in the `-Degl=yes` option to the configure script.
+Enable support for the EGL stack and allow relevant symbols to be automatically loaded on their first use.

+This flag should normally be disabled, unless there is a need to use the EGL stack, e.g. under Wayland.

 ### test
 Execute the `ninja test` command to run a test suite provided with the source code.
 This will extend a build time.